 - Deep sea Fishing

 Northern Kwa Zulu Natal has a warm tropical climate with summer rains from October to April and dry warm winters from May to September.
 Temperatures range from 21 degrees to 34 degrees in mid-summer.

 Sunscreen is a must here year-round.
 Northern KZN is listed as a malarial area, and visitors are advised to use insect repellent after dusk.

 Northern KZN is underdeveloped and has a large rural population.
 The rural families living here build their homes and invest their incomes earned in the major towns in family-owned plots.
 Each plot is generally 50m by 50m, and all the spare family cash goes into construction and upgrading of houses in the area.
 Half-built houses are the norm in Northern rural KZN.
 Life here is simple, and many families rely on DSTV for entertainment, and cellular phones for communication.
 Crime is low, and tourists are welcomed.

 Bookings are only confirmed after receipt of the deposit, and only electronic payments can be processed.
-Your maid will hand you your keys, and your security guard will be on hand to help with any problems or queries.
+Our friendly staff will hand you your keys upon arrival.

 Please do add your comments to our visitors book on your departure, we would love to hear your feedback.